jazu1412/LOW_CODE_AUTOML_AUTOGLUON/KAGGLE/README.md

 2. Download the competition data from the Kaggle website and place it in an appropriate directory.
 3. Open the notebook in Jupyter Notebook or JupyterLab.
 4. Follow the instructions within the notebook to understand the problem, prepare the data, train models using AutoGluon, and generate submissions for the competition.
+5. Watch the corresponding video walkthrough for a more detailed explanation of the notebook.

 ## Kaggle Competition Participation